Chrissweir/API-Project-for-Data-Representation-and-Querying/README.md

 This project provides the design and documentation for the dataset "Dublin Wheel Chair Access Guide " which is available at https://data.gov.ie/dataset/dublin-wheel-chair-access-guide

+The data is only based on information from Dublin City Council.
+I would suggest to data.gov.ie to upload other datasets of all major cities and towns throughout Ireland and to particularly include other datasets of all countrywide public building wheelchair access points.